prestidigitator/minetest-mod-luaconfig/README.txt

    mymod = { config = config };

-This automatically detects the name and path of your mod and loads settings from "config.lua" in your mod directory and/or "<myMod>_config.lua" in the world directory, allowing the latter to add to or overwrite the former.
+This automatically detects the name and path of your mod and loads settings from "config.lua" in your mod directory and/or "mymod_config.lua" in the world directory, allowing the latter to add to or overwrite the former.
 No errors will be generated if either or both files are missing.